highfidelity/fake_braintree/README.md

 During tests, debug-level logs will be sent to `tmp/braintree_log`.
 This is useful for seeing which URLs Braintree is actually hitting.

+## Error: No Rack handler defined

+If you get this error:

+> No Rack handler was defined!
+Please include gem "thin" or gem "puma" in your
+> Gemfile."
+(RuntimeError).

+First, ensure that either thin or puma is in your Gemfile.

+If they're in your Gemfile and you still see the error, try these steps:

+* Add `require "fake_braintree"` to your `spec/spec_helper.rb`
+* Add `require "thin"` or `require "puma"` above `require "fake_braintree"` in your `spec_helper.rb`.

 Credits
 -------